paloobi/introtocss/source/introtocss.md

 ## ID Selectors

-Select subject by its `id` atribute.
+Select subject by its `id` attribute.

 ### HTML
 ```html